valenparra/valenparra.github.io/index.md

 ## About Me

-My name is Valentin Miguel Parra Carrascosa, I am a mechanical engineer, working as a data scientist in Paris for EDF (Électricité de France), with 5 years of experience in leveraging data to drive insights and make informed decisions, during 3 years as a Data Analyst, and the last 2 years as a Data Scientist.
+My name is Valentin Miguel Parra Carrascosa, I am a mechanical engineer, working as a data scientist in Paris in the energy business, with 5 years of experience in leveraging data to drive insights and make informed decisions: during 3 years as a Data Analyst, and the last 2 years as a Data Scientist.
 My expertise in data includes machine learning, data visualization, statistical analysis, deep learning (computer vision, natural language processing), and more.
-I have a background in the energy business, having worked for EDF since 2010 on multiple roles: rotating machines contracts technical manager, process engineer, tests engineer, and responsible for project design, for thermal and nuclear engineering business units.
+I have a background in the energy business, having worked since 2010 on multiple roles: rotating machines contracts technical manager, process engineer, tests engineer, and responsible for project design, for thermal and nuclear engineering business units.

 ## Projects